Plebe Summer: First Set

 The plebes learn to live based on the "Plan of the Day", a planned list of activities (all mandatory) which the plebes will experience each day.
-The plebes' days begin at 5:30 in the morning (referred to as 0530 Military time) as they are loudly awoken by the cadre and escorted to a field where they participate in PEP (Physical Education Program).
+The plebes' days begin at 5:30 a.m. (referred to as 0530 Military time) as they are loudly awoken by the cadre and escorted to a field where they participate in PEP (Physical Education Program).
 PEP consists of various calisthenics and a run (either as a regiment or in groups based on an initial strength test) of increasing distance.

 After PEP, the plebes go to morning meal formation and then morning meal itself (referred to as morning chow) where they are quizzed on their "rates" as they eat their food.
 The plebes have formations before every meal during which accountability (attendance) is taken and uniform inspections given.
 The formations are held in front of Bancroft Hall for the tourists to see.

 The rest of the average daily schedule is composed of various physical activities in addition to numerous classes on Naval oriented study.
 On most days the plebes practice marching in formation with their issued rifles in what is called "close order drill".
 Every night of Plebe Summer ends the same way: 30 minutes of free time to write letters followed by the singing of the Navy Blue and Gold before mandatory lights out at 2145.

 Second Set

 The second half of Plebe Summer (known as 2nd set) is focused on transforming the new plebes into members of the Brigade of Midshipmen.
-At this point in the summer, the plebes are assumed to be familiarized with military life and have a firm grasp on their "rates," so the detailers concentrate on further polishing the plebes' abilities for the upcoming year.
+At this point in the summer, the plebes are assumed to be familiarized with military life and have a firm grasp on their "rates", so the detailers concentrate on further polishing the plebes' abilities for the upcoming year.

 Most of the plebes have memorized all of the information in Reef Points and can recite any of it when questioned by the detailers.
 Typically, this questioning on the plebes' rates occurs during meals and in between planned activities in order to test the plebes' ability to remember important information in stressful situations.
 For example, plebes may be asked to recite the ranks of officers or enlisted in any of the services.

 When the second session begins there is a turnover of detailers, and each company receives an entirely new set.
 During the second session, the plebes begin attending lectures by several notable military speakers such as Jim Lovell, Jim Webb and Joseph Galloway.
 These lectures are called Forrestal Lectures named after former Secretary of Defense James Forrestal.
 The lectures are aimed at instilling a sense of honor in the plebes.
 Official parades are commonly held every week to provide the town of Annapolis with a glimpse of the new class and also to solidify the plebes' drill ability.

 The end of Plebe Summer is marked by the beginning of plebe year, which is just as rigorous as Plebe Summer but with the added challenge of academic classes.